 Tasha Souza, Boise State University

 How can one transform a tense classroom discussion or moment into a positive learning experience?
 We'll explore what can be done in advance to make a difficult discussion productive and practice effective strategies for handling hot moments that are unplanned.
-Further, we'll reflect upon what we can do with students to assess and build upon the experience.
+Further, we'll reflect upon what we can do with students to assess and build upon the experience. (see pieces by Souza and others HERE; also, see RESOURCES)

 Parallel Workshop #2: Integrative and Applied Learning with Technology